sylvainhalle/textidote/Readme.md

   nonsensical warnings.
 - Do not hard-wrap your paragraphs.
 It is easier for TeXtidote to detect paragraphs if they have no hard carriage returns inside.
-(If you need word wrapping, it is preferrable to enable it in your text editor.)
+(If you need word wrapping, it is preferable to enable it in your text editor.)
 - Put headings like `\section` or `\paragraph` alone on their line and separate them from the text below by a blank line.